 To add dynamic behavior to your interface, you can switch to the expression view using the button at the bottom of the design pane, as shown below.
 This is useful for adding local variables, defining interactions between components, and other dynamic design patterns.

-Interface inputs are used to pass data in and out of your interface.
-To use interface inputs in your expression, each must be referenced by name in your expression using the
+Rule inputs are used to pass data in and out of your interface.
+To use rule inputs in your expression, each must be referenced by name in your expression using the

 ri domain like all other rule inputs.

-All interface inputs are managed using the data pane.
+All rule inputs are managed using the data pane.

 To add an input, click the + button in the top right-hand corner of the data pane, as shown below.